apache/shardingsphere-elasticjob/docs/content/faq/_index.en.md

 xxxx-07-27 22:33:55.224 [DEBUG] [localhost-startStop-1-EventThread] [] [] [] - o.a.c.f.r.c.TreeCache : processResult: CuratorEventImpl{type=GET_DATA, resultCode=-102, path='/xxx/leader/election/latch/_c_bccccdcc-1134-4e0a-bb52-59a13836434a-latch-0000000047', name='null', children=null, context=null, stat=null, data=null, watchedEvent=null, aclList=null}
 ```

-1.If you encounter the issue of returning to the historical version and still pretending to be dead during the upgrade process, it is recommended to delete all job directories on zk and restart the historical version afterwards.
+1. If you encounter the issue of returning to the historical version and still pretending to be dead during the upgrade process, it is recommended to delete all job directories on zk and restart the historical version afterwards.
-2.Calculate a reasonable job execution gap, such as when the job will not trigger from 21:00 to 21:30 in the evening.
+2. Calculate a reasonable job execution gap, such as when the job will not trigger from 21:00 to 21:30 in the evening.
 During this period, first stop all instances, and then deploy all versions with passwords online.